-Step #3: I realized I needed to return to Love, in which I connect with in my Wise Self and, thereby, connect with my true nature, with others, and with the Divine (if I believe in the Divine).
+Step #3: I realized I needed to return to Love, in which I rediscover my Wise Self.

 One we have realized that we are stuck in patterns of self-hate, and we remember Love, we need to return to Love.

-This can seem really intimidating when we have been stuck in patterns of self-hate, but it is important to realize that almost all of us have experienced Love many times in our life.
+This can seem really intimidating when we have been stuck in patterns of self-hate, but it is not as hard as we might think initially.
+All of us have experienced Love many times in our life.

 We have the best contact with Love when we are operating out of our Wise Self, and most of us have had frequent contact with the Wise Self throughout our life, although we may not have realized it.

 The Wise Self is most present in moments like this:

 When we feel rested, nourished, loved, and safe.